 On the European level several legal rules or codifications of rules exist protecting privacy and personal data.
 In addition, the case law of the (European) courts plays a significant role interpreting and applying the quite often vague and ambiguous rules.
 This holds foremost for rules enacted on the highest levels of the norm hierarchy: Article 8(1) of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR), Articles 7 and 8 of the Charter of Fundamental Rights of the European Union (CFR) which has been integrated into the primary law of the EU by the Treaty of Lisbon, Article 6(1) Treaty of the European Union (TEU).
-Another principal legal source of the primary law of the European Union (TFEU).
+Another principal legal source of the primary law of the EU for assessing the protection of personal data is Article 16 of the Treaty on the Functioning of the European Union (TFEU).